-The only tent that we found complaints about condensation inside was the Coleman Instant Cabin.
+The only tent that we found complaints about condensation inside was the Coleman Cabin Instant tent.
 With the rain fly on and the windows closed, it can get clammy quickly.

 It’s best suited for fair-weather camping when you can leave the rain fly off for most of your trip.

-The large mesh windows in the Eureka and the mesh ceiling help to improve the ventilation by letting cool air into the tent and pushing warm, damp air out.
+The large mesh windows on the Eureka tent and the mesh ceiling help to improve the ventilation by letting cool air into the tent and pushing warm, damp air out.

 Larger tents can often get caught in the wind and the boxy, cabin-shaped design of most of these tents means they are often susceptible to breaking in stormy weather.

-The Crua was once again the best tent for dealing with the wind thanks to it’s superior quality.
+The Crua tent was once again the best big tent for dealing with the wind thanks to it’s superior quality.

-The Crua Core is water-resistant, snow-resistant and UV-resistant, meaning it’s the most weatherproof tent of the group.
-It’s the only 4-season family camping tent, and customers say it does its job well.
+The Crua Core tent is water-resistant, snow-resistant and UV-resistant, meaning it’s the most weatherproof tent of the group.
+It’s the only big 4-season family camping tent, and customers say it does its job well.

-The Coleman Instant Cabin comes with darkroom technology which is great for if you’re heading to a music festival.
+The Coleman Cabin Instant tent comes with darkroom technology which is great for if you’re heading to a music festival.
 The darkroom technology keeps the tent sheltered from the sun’s heat and light, letting you sleep in.

-Plus Crua tents all come with a two-year warranty against any defects in materials or workmanship.
-So you can be reassured that you’re covered for at least two years with the Core.
+Plus Crua camping tents all come with a two-year warranty against any defects in materials or workmanship.
+So you can be reassured that you’re covered for at least two years with the Core tent.

 Frequently Asked Questions

-Which tent can you fit the most queen airbeds in?
+Which camping tent can you fit the most queensized airbeds in?

-You can comfortably fit three queen airbeds inside the Eureka! and the Ozark Trail tents.
-You can put on in each of the rooms in the Ozark Trail and still have extra space leftover for storing camping gear.
+You can comfortably fit three queen airbeds inside the large Eureka! and the Ozark Trail camping tents.
+You can put one in each of the large rooms in the Ozark Trail tent and still have extra space leftover for storing camping gear.

-Can you take any of these tents backpacking?
+Can you take any of these camping tents backpacking?

-How To Get the Most livable Space From a Tent
+How To Get the Most livable Space From a camping Tent

-- Use sleeping bags that roll up small in the tent.
+- Use sleeping bags that roll up small in the large camping tent.

 - Store some of your gear in the car or in a separate small tent.

-- Use furniture that folds flat in the tent.
+- Use furniture that folds flat in the big tent.